 Electric car batteries are expensive, so from one perspective, it's good to use the full capacity of its batteries as much as possible—rather than spending a lot of money for a bigger pack that is infrequently utilized to its full capacity.
 Of course, this theoretical argument for an economic advantage does not bear out in terms of a cheaper sticker price the Accord Plug-in Hybrid.

-The Accord platform gets high marks four at upscale well-made interior and a simple easy-to-use instrument panel.
-There is plenty of room four passengers in front and back.
+The Accord platform gets high marks for an upscale well-made interior and a simple easy-to-use instrument panel.
 The sedan has heated front seats, heated outboard rear seats, and a 10-way power-adjustable driver seat.
 Not everybody will like the feel and look of the upholstery—what Honda calls Bio-Fabric.
 Check it out for yourself.
 But that's not the real problem of the Accord’s interior.

 The big issue is lack of cargo space.
 Honda engineers filled the trunk with batteries, reducing the storage capacity from 15.5 cubic feet in the gas-powered Accord Touring model down to 8.6 cubic feet.
 The Ford Fusion Energi has even less trunk space at 8.2 cubic feet, but the Toyota Prius Plug-in manages to keep its 21.6 cubic feet of room.
 This limitation could mean trouble when it comes to trips to Costco, or loading up several suitcases on the way to the airport.